Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

-Let $Y=\{Y_i\}_{i=1}^n$ denote the vector of outcomes.
-We focus on linear estimators of the form $\hat{\beta}_a = a'Y$, where $a \in \R^n$ is non-random, and on confidence intervals based on such estimators.
-Since we treat $(d_i, x_i')'$ as fixed, the weights are allowed to depend on these variables, and thus typical estimators such as difference-in-means, the short regression, and the long regression (if defined) are included in this class.
-Furthermore, we restrict attention to fixed-length confidence intervals of the form $\hat{\beta}_a \pm \chi_{a,C} $, a restriction known to have minimal effect in terms of efficiency (\citealp{donoho1994statistical, low1997nonparametric, armstrong_optimal_2018}).
+Let $Y=(Y_1,\ldots,Y_n)'$.
+We focus on linear estimators of the form $\hat\beta_a = a'Y$, where $a\in\mathbb{R}^n$ is non-random.
+Since $(d_i,x_i')'$ are treated as fixed, the weights $a$ may depend on them; this class includes typical estimators such as difference-in-means, the short regression, and the long regression (when defined).